zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

     A board or platform can announce what features it supports, this option will enable the test only those platforms that provide this feature.

+depends_on_anyof: <list of features>
+    A board or platform can announce what features it supports, this option will enable the test if any of the listed features is supported.

 levels: <list of levels>
     Test levels this test should be part of.
 If a level is present, this test will be selectable using the command line option ``--level <level name>``